Speech Writing and Editing

 Part of the speaking process includes listening to feedback from you listeners and improving your presentation where possible.

 Simply put, a happier audience equals better reviews.

-This allows other event organisers and future attendees to filter the best speakers on the platform and ensures a meritocratic advantage for high performers.
+This allows future attendees to tune into the best events and ensures a meritocratic advantage for high performers.